docsbydesign/piClinic_API_sample/README.md

 5. Close the current piClinic session

 Explore each of the sample requests in Postman by starting with the first one.
-1. Open the request, and click **Send**
+1. Open the `Open a piClinic session` request, and then open the request's **Body** tab.
+1. Edit the username and password values and replace:
+  * `REPLACE WITH YOUR USERNAME` with the username you were provided.
+  * `REPLACE WITH YOUR PASSWORD` with the password you were provided.
+1. Click **Save**, and then click **Send**.
 1. Review the response **Body** to see the data returned in the response.

-1. Repeat the previous steps for each request and look at the request description of each for additional information about the request.
+For each of the other requests listed above:
+1. Open the request and click **Send**.
+2. Review the parameters and the response to get to know the API.

 **Remember** that the piClinic API requires a valid session token to access most of its resources so the `Open a piClinic session` request must be sent first to obtain a valid session token for the other requests.